-- The solid line in the chart represents the measured time period.
-The dashed line represents the projected time period. - The blue line shows the observed data. - The purple line is the linear trend line. - The dashed green line shows the projected data. - The chart legend will indicate "adequate supply" when the trend does not cross the capacity line for the time period.
+- The blue line shows the observed data. - The purple line is the linear trend line. - The red line following the trend line shows the projected data. - The chart legend will indicate "Adequate Capacity" when the trend does not cross the capacity line for the time period.
 If the trend line crosses the capacity line, the chart legend will indicate the number of days of supply remaining until capacity is reached: "Projected X days of capacity remaining."